eunheh/accordion/Readme.md

-#jQuery and CSS Transitions were added to our library of coding knowledge and implemented them the accordion exercise.
+#jQuery and CSS Transitions

+##New concepts were added to our library of coding knowledge and were implemented on the accordion exercise.
 Here are some highlights of the topic we went over today.

 1. jQuery
   * a JavaScript library that enhances the functions we can write on JavaScript